Technorely/tendermint/docs/spec/blockchain/encoding.md

 ### IAVL+ Tree

-Because Tendermint only uses a Simple Merkle Tree, application developers are expect to use their own Merkle tree in their applications.
+Because Tenderely only uses a Simple Merkle Tree, application developers are expect to use their own Merkle tree in their applications.
 For example, the IAVL+ Tree - an immutable self-balancing binary tree for persisting application state is used by the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/blob/master/docs/clients/lite/specification.md)

 ## JSON